Lemon Thyme, Figs and Orange Blossom Cake

-I was having some friends over for a dinner and I was running out of time to make a dessert, I know, really poor planning on my part and I was a bit tired. 🙁
+I was having some friends over for a dinner.
+I was running out of time to make a dessert because of really poor planning on my part and I was a bit tired.

 So this is how you make this cake!